Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 Chapter 29 - Chapter 30 - Chapter 31 - Chapter 32

 It turned out Terra was right.
 It was a long trip.
-And service was lousy.
+With lousy service.

 She and Pharazon were left alone in the dark for what felt like hours.
 Sometimes she could ignore the discomfort enough to sleep, and sometimes she would offer Pharazon a few words of consolation and cheer, but he rarely replied with more than one syllable and she began to really worry about him.

-She didn’t know what to say to make him feel better, especially because they were hungry and thirsty.
-Terra retreated into her thoughts, finding her happy place on the white-sand beaches of Altador.
+She didn’t know what to say to make him feel better, so Terra retreated into her thoughts, finding her happy place on the white-sand beaches of Altador.
 There wasn’t much else she could do to pass the time.
 Blynn and Hyren kept sneaking into her daydreams, Blynn skipping rocks on the waves while Hyren taught Terra swordplay on the sand.

 But those flights of fancy didn’t last long, because Terra’s thoughts kept turning back to why she and Pharazon were in this predicament.
 Thanks to his utter unhelpfulness, though, there wasn’t anything more she could do to investigate for the time being.
 So she would have to dig in her heels and wait out the voyage.